BrowserBox/BrowserBox/README.md

 ## About

+This is a feature complete remote browser isolation product.
+Integrated with a secure document viewer (available on request), this can provide safe remote browser isolation at deployments of any size.
+It also saves you bandwidth (on the last hop, anyway).

-Play with a browser running remotely in the cloud, rather than on your own device.
+You can use this repo to play with a browser running remotely in the cloud, rather than on your own device.
 Useful for security and automation.

 If you're a developer you can include a "BrowserView" in any other web application (for non-commercial use only).

 If you're like to deploy this in your org, or for a for-profit project, write me: cris@dosycorp.com Or keep an eye out for the cloud service, coming soon.
+Official government use OK without purchase, as long as deployment is done in-house (or using Dosyago Corporation, not by other contractors, nor part of a paid deployment).
+If you're in government and you'd like to deploy this and want help, contact me for help or to discuss a deployment contract.

+## Why this over Solution X?

+Sure, other companies might have bigger brands and bigger sales budgets, but this is open-source.
+You can vet the code, in the open, and so can anyone.
+You know there's nothing hidden inside.
+Plus, future updates have all the benefit of open-source software.

+## Can I use this for Use Case Y, or Domain Z?

+Probably.
+If you can think of it, you can probably do it.

 ## Get and self-host